PyTorch is a Python package that provides two high-level features:

 Once you have Anaconda installed, here are the instructions.

 If you want to compile with CUDA support, install

 If you want to disable CUDA support, export environment variable

 Install optional dependencies

-# Add LAPACK support for the GPU conda install -c soumith magma-cuda75 # or magma-cuda80 if CUDA 8.0
+export CMAKE_PREFIX_PATH="$(dirname $(which conda))/../" # [anaconda root directory] # Install basic dependencies conda install numpy pyyaml mkl setuptools cmake cffi # Add LAPACK support for the GPU conda install -c soumith magma-cuda80 # or magma-cuda75 if CUDA 7.5

-export CMAKE_PREFIX_PATH=[anaconda root directory] conda install numpy setuptools cmake cffi
+export CMAKE_PREFIX_PATH=[anaconda root directory] conda install numpy pyyaml setuptools cmake cffi

 Dockerfile is supplied to build images with cuda support and cudnn v6.
 Build as usual

-Please note that pytorch uses shared memory to share data between processes, so if torch multiprocessing is used (e.g. for multithreaded data loaders) the default shared memory segment size that container runs with is not enough, and you should increase shared memory size either with --ipc=host or --shm-size command line options to nvidia-docker run.
+Please note that PyTorch uses shared memory to share data between processes, so if torch multiprocessing is used (e.g. for multithreaded data loaders) the default shared memory segment size that container runs with is not enough, and you should increase shared memory size either with

 Three pointers to get you started: